 Goa is a land of festivals.
-While festivals like Ganesh Chaturthi, Diwali and Christmas are common to most of India, Goa is home to some very unique festivals.
+While festivals like Ganesh Chaturthi, Diwali and Christmas are common to most of India, the state is home to some very unique festivals.
 Think of a mud festival in the middle of heavy monsoon season or a festival where cucumbers rule.
 Imagine celebrations with live music on the streets that will invite you to join the dance.
-Yes, you get all of that and much more in Goa.
+Yes, you get all of that and much more in the state.

 Guide to Festivals of Goa

 Come with us for a year-long round up of Goan festivals.
-Traditional & the modern Festivals of Goa, all the festival times to explore in Goa.
+Traditional & the modern Festivals of Goa, all the festival times to explore.

 1. New Year Celebrations

 You must celebrate one new year in your life in Goa.
-While you can plan your Goa parties, do not miss the fireworks on Goan beaches to bring in the new year.
-Once the new year is welcomed, go out looking for the floats that you would find everywhere in Goa post-Christmas.
+While you can plan your parties, do not miss the fireworks on the beaches to bring in the new year.
+Once the new year is welcomed, go out looking for the floats that you would find everywhere in the state post-Christmas.
 I love the ones that literally float in the water.

-This is also the best time to walk around quaint villages of Goa and admire the colorful homes in the middle of fields.
-Our favorite villages are Moira in South Goa & Aldona & Assagao in North Goa.
+This is also the best time to walk around quaint villages and admire the colorful homes in the middle of fields.
+Our favorite villages are Moira, Aldona & Assagao.

-Where – All over Goa, Especially the Beaches
+Where – All over the state, Especially the Beaches

 When – Last week of December – First Week of January

-Time – All day, but for lit-up Goa in the evenings is charming
+Time – All day, but for lit-up the evenings is charming

 2. Lokotsav – Celebrating the Folk Culture of India